Watching TV with your baby

-CBeebies programmes which are aimed at babies and very young children have been produced with the understanding and needs of their audience.
+CBeebies programmes which are aimed at babies and very young children have been produced with the understanding and needs of this audience in mind.

-The shows feature a good deal of repetition, opportunities to respond, activities that encourage movement and action - all presented at a gentle pace which allows your baby or toddler to absorb what they see.
+The shows feature a good deal of repetition, opportunities to respond and activities that encourage movement and action - all presented at a gentle pace which allows your baby or toddler to absorb what they see.

-Good examples of programmes to watch with a young child include In The Night Garden, Teletubbies and Baby Jake.
+Good examples of CBeebies programmes to watch with a young child include In The Night Garden, Cloudbabies and Baby Jake.

 Using a computer with an older baby can be a shared experience that you both enjoy.

 Your child will certainly want to copy you, hitting the keyboard (you may need to hold his hands or give him something to grasp to prevent this).
 For a short time at least, you can have some fun together.

 Here are some suggestions:

 - You could go through some photos together and name the people in them (you can put together an on-screen album of pictures you know your baby will like).